Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Results and discussion

 We first consider those results in Fig.~\ref{change_magnetization_sfig_a} that include only electron-phonon relaxation processes.
 In this case, the magnetization steadily decreases, with a stronger demagnetization in the constant-gap case.
 The total magnetization $m=M+P$ is quenched less for the case of the dynamical gap.
 The difference is almost exclusively due to the contributions of the electronic spin polarization~$P$, cf.~Fig.~\ref{fig-7}.
 For longer times, the magnetization approaches a constant value, which is a result of ``frozen out'' magnons.
 These are non-equilibrium magnons created by the electron-magnon scattering at earlier times at $q$ values that are not accessible any more due to a lack of electronic scattering partners in the equilibrated electron distributions.
 It seems that, in order for the magnons to relax, a direct coupling of phonons to magnons is necessary, which led us to include a magnon-phonon relaxation term at the outset.

-The results in Fig.~\ref{change_magnetization_sfig_a} that include such a magnon-phonon relaxation contribution resemble the typical shape of demagnetization dynamics usually observed experimentally where the a ultrafast demagnetization is followed by a remagnetization on a 10 ps time scale.
+The results in Fig.~\ref{change_magnetization_sfig_a} that include such a magnon-phonon relaxation contribution resemble the typical shape of demagnetization dynamics usually observed experimentally where an ultrafast quenching of the magnetization is followed by a remagnetization on a 10 ps time scale.
 It is evident that a dynamical gap reduces the minimal magnetization due to a more pronounced increase in spin polarization.

 In Fig.~\ref{change_magnetization_sfig_b} we study the influence of the energy deposited in the electronic system on the demagnetization process.
 We find that a smaller quenching of about $30\%$ and $10\%$ results for 1500\;K and 1000\;K, respectively, while maintaining the same overall shape and time scales of the demagnetization and remagnetization dynamics.
-The deposited energies per unit cell due to the excitation are 8.8\,meV, 20.9\,meV, 38.1\,meV for 1000\,K, 1500\,K, 2000\,K. Fig.~\ref{change_magnetization_sfig_b} are also on the same order of magnitude as in typical experiments~\cite{essert_electron-phonon_2011,stiehl_role_2022}
+The deposited energies per unit cell due to the excitation are 8.8\,meV, 20.9\,meV, 38.1\,meV for 1000\,K, 1500\,K, 2000\,K, respectively, which is on the same order of magnitude as in typical experiments~\cite{essert_electron-phonon_2011,stiehl_role_2022}

 These results for the demagnetization dynamics suggest that non-equilibrium magnons play an important role in the demagnetization process and that different magnon-interaction processes are involved in the demagnetization and remagnetization dynamics.
-The model assumptions, such as the simplified band structure and excitation processes, can be improved in the future, so that eventually it should be possible to obtain the achievable demagnetization for a realistic material excitation and compare these with experiments.
-This is likely the most important test a demagnetization mechanism has to pass, as there are many processes that can to some extent influence the magnetization.
-The question is, in our view: can any given process explain the demagnetization signal for a realistic experimental fluence, i.e., deposited energy per unit cell.
+The most important simplifying model assumptions, such as the form of the band structure and excitation processes, can be improved in the future using ab-initio techniques such as those employed in Refs.~\cite{muller_electron-magnon_2019,paischer2023nonlocal}.
+Eventually it should be possible to obtain the achievable demagnetization for a realistic material excitation, i.e., deposited energy per unit cell, and compare these with experiments.
+This is likely the most important test any candidate demagnetization mechanism mentioned in Sec.~\ref{sec:demag} has to pass.